timyiu478/mit-distributed-systems/papers/write-ups/raft.md

 Q. Why the step 7 in Figure 13 dictates that the Raft log covered by the snapshot must be discarded?

+Q. Any problem that writing snapshot take longer than the election timeout?

+* Assume the server only has 1 CPU.
+* Leader can take most of the time on writing the snapshot and can't sending heartbeat to followers on time (write can block the other threads because of sychronous I/O).
+Thus, the leader can't maintain his leader role.
+* Same as the follower, the follower may not be able to handle the heartbeat on time and the follower will start a new term even if the heartbeat was received before election timeout.

 ---